MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

 ---
-title: "How to Get Internal Transactions by Hash"
+title: "How to Get all Internal Transactions of an address"
-slug: "../../how-to-get-internal-transactions-by-hash"
+slug: "../../how-to-get-all-internal-transactions-of-an-address"
-description: "Learn how to get internal transactions by hash using the Moralis Transaction API."
+description: "Learn how to get internal transactions of an address using the Moralis Transaction API."
-sidebar_label: "Get internal transactions by hash"
+sidebar_label: "Get internal transactions of address"
 sidebar_position: 3
 ---